Ellipsis: More input will be needed

 According to some style guides, a menu item or button labeled with a trailing ellipsis requests an operation that cannot be completed without additional information and selecting it will prompt the user for input.
 Without an ellipsis, selecting the item or button will perform an action without user input.

 For example, the menu item "Save" overwrites an existing file whereas "Save as..." prompts the user for save options before saving.

 Busy/progress

 Ellipsis is commonly used to indicate that a longer-lasting operation is in progress like "Loading...", "Saving...".
+These dots may also animate, as a throbber.

 Sometimes progress is animated with an ellipse-like construct of repeatedly adding dots to a label in a manner similar to a progress bar.

 In texting

 In text-based communications, the ellipsis may indicate: